 Introduction

 The Ardande Geniekin’s feat options are thematically interesting, but there are no feat chains or clearly-related mechanics to build around.
-That said, since none of the feats require another ancestry feat as a prerequisite, it’s easy to take as much of are little as you want without cutting into your Ancestry’s feats.
+That said, since none of the feats require another ancestry feat as a prerequisite, it’s easy to take as much or as little as you want without cutting into your Ancestry’s feats.

 Table of Contents